 How to identify your personal values?

 Defining your values through self-exploration is deeply enriching.
 However, this pursuit can be daunting, and difficult to think about objectively.
-The HIGH5 strengths test simplifies this process by highlighting your natural strengths, providing a clearer picture of what truly drives your motivation and behavior.
+The HIGH5 strengths test simplifies this process by highlighting your natural values and strengths, providing a clearer picture of what truly drives your motivation and behavior.
+Below are additional steps to help you identify your values, and begin applying them to your daily life.

 - What do you value in other people?